googleapis/google-cloud-ruby/google-cloud-bigquery/LOGGING.md

 # Enabling Logging

-To enable logging for this library, set the logger for the underlying [Google API Client](https://github.com/google/google-api-ruby-client/blob/master/README.md#logging) library.
+To enable general logging for this library, set the logger for the underlying [Google API Client](https://github.com/google/google-api-ruby-client/blob/master/README.md#logging) library.
 The logger that you set may be a Ruby stdlib